syllogy/eks-basics/prometheus/README.md

-# Install prometheus

-Make sure helm is installed to the cluster (see https://github.com/doitintl/eks-basics/tree/master/helm)
+# Adding prometheus and grafana to the cluster

 ## Installation